-- 1. No referral required - 2.
-Child in need of Early Help (Early Help Assessment) - 3.
-Child in need of targeted or specialist support (Referral to MASH) - 4.
-Child at risk of significant harm (Urgent referral to MASH)
+- 1. Universal services - 2.
+Child in need of Early Help/Targeted Support (Early Help Assessment) - 3.
+Child in need (Referral to MASH) - 4.
+Child at risk of significant harm, Child Protection and Specialist Support (Urgent referral to MASH)

-The schools will ensure as a relevant agency that it should be part of discussions with statutory safeguarding partners to agree the levels for the different types of assessment and services to be commissioned and delivered, as a part of "local arrangements".
+Eaton House Schools will ensure as a relevant agency that it should be part of discussions with statutory safeguarding partners to agree the levels for the different types of assessment and services to be commissioned and delivered, as a part of "local arrangements".